Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-{\arabic{figure}} We start with the most conservatively chosen set of observational constraints to show the effect of incorporating various sets of observations on the measurement requirements for future exploration.
-We assume spherical symmetry and consider a set of interior parameters, i.e., thickness, rigidity, effective viscosity, and density of the layers, and geodetic observable quantities, i.e., tidal Love numbers, phase lag angles, libration, moment of inertia, and $l=3$ zonal gravity coefficient, hereafter referred to as observables.
+We start with the most conservatively chosen set of available measurements to investigate all the plausible interior properties, tidal dissipation regimes, and the associated ranges of observables.
+We consider the thickness, rigidity, effective viscosity, and density of each layer to describe the interior.
+We assume no variations in mechanical properties in the lateral directions (we will explore the effect of shell's structural heterogeneity in Section~\ref{sec:shellheterogeneity}).
+We consider the geodetic quantities, i.e., complex tidal Love numbers, libration, moment of inertia, and $l=3$ zonal gravity coefficient, hereafter referred to as observables.
 We conduct Monte Carlo sampling based on the prior ranges of the model parameters presented in Table~\ref{table:prior} (see Appendix \ref{sec:mcmc}).
 We present the correlation between the observables in Figure~\ref{fig:obsrvblsmassheatlibgeneral}.
-We use the total density, the physical libration amplitude in a range covering the estimates by \citet{thomas_etal16}, \citet{nadezhdina_etal16}, and \citet{park_etal24}, and the estimated heat loss rate as the only constraints.
-To demonstrate the widest potentially plausible parameter space, we have also considered a wide range of published estimates of the heat loss rate suggested in \citet{howett_etal11}, \citet{hemingwayMittal19}, and \citet{park_etal24} (15~GW$<\dot E<$40~GW).
-The Love numbers, phase lags, moment of inertia, and degree-3 static gravity coefficient vary freely as long as the model satisfies the constraints of mass, heat loss, and libration; that is, we do not impose any constraints on the estimated moment of inertia and $J_3$ to avoid any possible inconsistency of our models with the underlying assumptions used in deriving these estimates.
+We use the total density, the physical libration amplitude in a range covering the estimates by \citet{thomas_etal16}, \citet{nadezhdina_etal16}, and \citet{park_etal24} ($360~m<\gamma<~750~m$), and the estimated heat loss rate as the only constraints.
+To demonstrate the widest possible parameter space, we have also considered a wide range of published estimates of the rate of heat loss that covers \citet{howett_etal11}, \citet{hemingwayMittal19}, and \citet{park_etal24} (15~GW$<\dot E<$40~GW).
+The Love number amplitudes and phase lags, moment of inertia, and degree-3 static gravity coefficient vary freely as long as the model satisfies the constraints of mass, heat loss, and libration.
+We do not impose any constraints on the estimated moment of inertia and $J_3$ to avoid any possible inconsistency of our models with the underlying assumptions used in deriving them.